DmitryOlshansky/kasper/_posts/2017-06-15-inside-d-gc.markdown

 ![Large pool structure](http://olshansky.me/assets/images/LargePool.jpg "Large pool structure")

 Let's have a look at large object pools.
 First thing to note is that its granularity is a memory page (4kb) for both metadata and allocations.
 Free runs of pages are linked in one free list which is linearly scanned for every allocation request.
 This is the 4th mistake, that is not bothering with performance of large object allocation at all.
 To locate a start of an object a separate table is maintained where for every page an index of the start of the object it belongs to is stored.
-The scheme is sensible until one consuders big allocations of 100+ Mb, as it will likely fail to reallocate in place causing a new pool to be allocated and would waste huge amounts of memory on metadata for essentially one object.
+The scheme is sensible until one considers big allocations of 100+ Mb, as it will likely fail to reallocate in place causing a new pool to be allocated and would waste huge amounts of memory on metadata for essentially one object.

 ## Collection